-Craig Peyton is a musician, aerial photographer, instrument-rated pilot, and filmmaker whose career has moved between art forms with the ease of someone who never believed they were separate disciplines.
-In 1991, he founded EarthFlight.com, a multimedia film production and music company built at the intersection of all of them.
-Peyton studied with vibraphonist Gary Burton at Berklee School of Music, emerging as a pioneer on the electric vibes.
-While touring the East Coast with his group Band X, he collaborated with Dan Hartman on Re-Light My Fire — a global hit that reached #1 across multiple markets in 1979.
-He was soon signed to Buddah/Sutra Records, where he became a sought-after record producer with a string of charting singles to his name.
-His pilot's license opened a new chapter.
+Craig Peyton has never recognized the boundaries between disciplines — and his career is the evidence.
+Musician, aerial photographer, instrument-rated pilot, filmmaker, record producer, author, and climate activist, Peyton has spent five decades building a body of work that refuses to stay in one place.
+He studied with vibraphonist Gary Burton at Berklee School of Music, emerging as a pioneer on the electric vibes.
+His collaboration with Dan Hartman on Re-Light My Fire reached number one across multiple markets in 1979 — a global hit that announced a restless creative intelligence equally at home in the studio and on stage.
+Signed to Buddah/Sutra Records, he became a sought-after producer with a string of charting singles and underscore credits that would eventually include the series Friends.
+His pilot's license opened another chapter entirely.
 Learning aerial filmmaking for music video work, Peyton built a body of footage now represented by Getty, Adobe, and Shutterstock — images that have appeared in hundreds of feature films and television productions worldwide.
-After a near-death experience with stage IV cancer, he wrote Cloudman, a book that reckoned with survival, perspective, and what comes after.
-His music — spanning 12 albums — continues to circulate globally, with underscore credits on series including Friends.
-In 2021, he directed Code Red, a short film on climate change.
-Peyton's photography has been the subject of solo gallery exhibitions, including his 2017 show Cloudman at G-Town Arts, and he continues to release music on the Uyssl Label and Riding Easy Records — proof that some careers don't slow down so much as keep expanding.
+In 1991 he founded EarthFlight.com, a multimedia film production and music company that formalized what his practice had always been: a single continuous investigation across multiple forms.
+A near-death experience with stage IV cancer became the subject of Cloudman, a book that reckoned with survival, perspective, and what remains on the other side of it.
+The aerial photography that accompanied that work was the subject of a solo exhibition at G-Town Arts in 2017.
+In 2021 he directed Code Red, a short film on climate change.
+Peyton continues to release music on the Uyssl Label and Riding Easy Records across a catalog now spanning twelve albums.
+Some careers don't slow down so much as keep expanding.

 Sign in to your account